-Kenalog is a prescription medication approved by the Food and Drug Administration (FDA) to treat skin inflammation, crusting, and scaling associated with psoriasis and other skin conditions.
+Kenalog is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat skin inflammation, crusting, and scaling associated with psoriasis and other skin conditions.
 Kenalog may also be prescribed to treat psoriatic arthritis and oral sores.
-Kenalog is also known by its drug name, Triamcinolone acetonide.
+Kenalog is also known by its drug name, triamcinolone acetonide.

 Kenalog is a corticosteroid of mid-range potency.
 It is believed that Kenalog works in cases of psoriasis by suppressing immune system activity.

 How do I take it?

 Kenalog is available as a topical or injectable medication.
 Topically, Kenalog is applied to the affected areas in the form of a lotion, cream, ointment, paste, or spray two to four times a day.
 In its injectable form, Kenalog may be injected into muscles, skin, or joints.
 Apply Kenalog at the same times each day.